mrzool/invoice-boilerplate/README.md

 - **`VAT`**: Your VAT rate.
 - **`currency`**: Your currency code (USD, EUR...)
-- **`commasep`**: Set to true to use a comma as decimal separator.
+- **`commasep`**: Set to `true` to use a comma as decimal separator.
 This is for display purposes only—remember to always use a dot to set the prices in your YAML file.
 - **`lang`**: Sets the main language through the `polyglossia` package.
 This is important for proper hyphenation and date format.
 - **`seriffont`**: Used for the heading and the sender address.
 Hoefler Text is the default, but every font installed on your system should work out of the box (thanks, XeTeX!)
 - **`sansfont`**: Used to render the recipient address, the table and the final note.
+Defaults to Helvetica Neue.
 - **`fontsize`**: Possible values here are 10pt, 11pt and 12pt.
 - **`geometry`**: A string that sets the margins through `geometry`.
 Read [this](https://www.sharelatex.com/learn/Page_size_and_margins) to learn how this package works.
 - **`finalnote`**: This gets printed after the table as a closing note.
-Use it to provide your bank details and for your thank you message.
+Use it to provide your bank details and a thank you message.

 ## Recommended readings